Ken’s passion to be a skilled horseman started at a very early age

 The conversation around the dinner table was always about horses.

 There were six children in my family and we all had horses.

 The conversation around the dinner table was always about horses or natural horse riding– my father used to talk of

 “allowing free forward movement with no restraint”.
 We rode from the time we could walk.
 Horses were our pleasure as well as an essential part of life on the farm.
 My parents bred Arabs and gaited horses.

-One of my fondest memories is at 14 years old droving cattle from our farm in the Hokianga to our farm in the Far North.
-Droving them up Ninety Mile Beach – a trip that took us 3 days – some days I was left on my own with my horse, the dogs and over 200 head of cattle.
-I loved it.
+I remember the feelings of pure joy and happiness when I was 14 years old droving cattle from our farm in the Hokianga to our farm in the far north.
+It was so much fun droving them up Ninety Mile Beach – a trip that took us 3 days – some days I was left on my own with my horse, the dogs and over 200 head of cattle.
+I loved the freedom!

 Many years later my father and I watched a demonstration by an Australian horseman (Merv Kildy) my father was very excited as he said it was what he had witnessed in the early days.

-I went on to do many clinics with Merv and subsequently Ray Hunt.
+I went on to do many clinics with Merve Kildy and subsequently Ray Hunt.